NYC Plaza Program

 Applications are reviewed and evaluated according to the City's strategic goals as presented in PlaNYC, the NYC DOT Streets Plan, and site-specific criteria, including:

-• Community initiative: the extent to which the applicant had developed and executed a community outreach plan, built consensus for the site, and solidified local stakeholder support
+• Community initiative: the extent to which the applicant develops and executes a community outreach plan, builds consensus for the site, and solidifies local stakeholder support.

 • Site context: the proposed site's appropriateness to the adjacent land uses, population density, proximity to transit, safety, and other nearby open space.